Efrice/json-api-check/README.md

 # jsonapi-check

 Easy to check type for json api response.
+Auto generate json interface file by request info ( path, method and response ) first time, then check type with the files next request.
+Of course, the json interface files can rewrite.

 ## Install